Tutorial: How to Adjust Access Server's Session Tokens

 Important

 If you set the value to an extremely high setting, such as 99999999999, it effectively disables the session token expiration.
 We advise against this.
-If you need a session never to require authentication use auto-login type profiles as they do not use session tokens.
+If you need a session that never requires authentication, use auto-login profiles instead, as they don't use session tokens.